-A planned, structured TEFL lesson guides your curriculum as a teacher and provides measurable objectives for students.
+A carefully structured TEF/TESOL lesson plan guides your curriculum as a teacher and provides measurable objectives for students.
 However, even the best teachers don’t always have time to write their plans from scratch!
-Fortunately, there are some great websites, like Bogglesworld and The Internet TESL Journal, where you can find high-quality free ESL lesson plans.
-Let’s take a look at why it’s necessary to plan lessons, how to write your own, and top sites for finding free ESL lesson plans.
+Fortunately, there are some great websites, like TEFL Lessons and Using English.com, where you can find high-quality free ESL lesson plans.
+Many of these sites also offer subscription models to access full libraries of English lesson plans.
+Let’s take a look at why it’s necessary to plan lessons for teaching English online and in person, how to write your own plans, and top sites for finding free ESL lesson plans.

 First, what are ESL lesson plans and why do I need them?